NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

         - Font size --> x-large
         - Position --> Enabledop x -1
 - [Illandril's Hotbar Uses](https://foundryvtt.com/packages/illandril-hotbar-uses/) - Adds a "uses" counter to item macros in hotbars.
-A good quality of life improvement for players especially.
+A good quality of life improvement, especially for players.
     - Show maximum values --> Enabled
 - [Input Expressions](https://foundryvtt.com/packages/input-expressions/) - Allows for mathematical expressions and attribute/ability references to be entered into numeric inputs.
-For example, you can set a zombie's HP to "3d8 + 9", and it will automatically calculate it for you.
+For example, you can set a zombie's HP to `3d8 + @abilities.dex.mod`, and it will automatically roll it for you.
-- [Item Containers](https://foundryvtt.com/packages/itemcollection/) - Allows for grouping items into containers (aka, bag of holdings) via two new backpack
+- [Item Containers](https://foundryvtt.com/packages/itemcollection/) - Allows for grouping items into containers (aka, bags of holding) via two new backpack
   sheets: ItemSheetShop and ItemSheetWithBags.
 Good for organizing character sheets, providing a merchant with inventory, etc.
     - Gold conversion --> Disabled
     - Gold conversion percentage --> 50